startyourlab/website/docs/setup/github-accounts.md

 To use GitHub, you need a user account.
 This page will cover how to create such an account as well as other closely related things (like lab _organizations_).

 [GitHub.com](https://github.com/) is the online interface for GitHub, and it is where you will sign up for a personal user account.
-If you a lab director, it is also where you will create and manage your lab's organization on GitHub.
+If you are a lab director, it is also where you will create and manage your lab's organization on GitHub.

 ## Create your GitHub user account